sage-code/maj/README.md

 Maj is a Logic and regular language.
 It is based on our natural ability to make associations.

-* The numers are ordered from 1 to 10
+* The numbers are ordered from 1 to 10
 * The days are ordered from 1 to 7
 * The month are ordered from 1 to 12